SAP/ai-sdk-java/docs/guides/ORCHESTRATION_CHAT_COMPLETION.md

 var result = client.chatCompletion(prompt, configWithTemplate);
 ```

+In this case the template is defined with the placeholders `{{?language}}` which is replaced by the value `German` in the input parameters.

 Alternatively, you can use already prepared templates from the [Prompt Registry](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/prompt-registry) of SAP AI Core instead of passing a template in the request yourself.

 ```java